 - Sustainable sites - Design the project in such a way that the natural resources and ecosystems nearby can naturally take part of the design minimizing environmental pollution.

 - Indoor environmental quality - Increase daylight usage and promote natural ventilation.

 - Innovation - Any idea that is not covered under the five LEED main areas.

 - Regional priority credits - Addressing any particular concern based on the regional or geographical location.

 LEED for Neighborhood Development provides for a couple of additional credit categories such as smart location & linkage, neighborhood pattern & design and green infrastructure & buildings

 What Benefits Can You Obtain Through a LEED Certification?

-Getting certified or having your building certified under LEED will reduce your building operation and maintenance costs while promoting a great working and indoor environmental for all building users.
+Getting certified or having your building certified under LEED will reduce your building operation and maintenance costs while promoting a great working and indoor environment for all building users.
 Not to mention, that it will create a healthier and more productive workplace and it can also be an excellent selling point for your project.
 Additional benefits of being LEED certified is that it will:

 - Increased Building Valuation